luisbaez13/tide-bar/readme.md

 ## Set Up

-Clone this repo and run `installer.sh` (this assumes having python3 installed) and the app should be installed into your applications folder.
+Clone or download this repo and run `installer.sh` (this assumes having `python3` installed) and the app should be installed into your applications folder.

 ## Changing Locations